prasannajeet/Janus-Biometric-Auth/README.md

 - Device lock based Authentication (will work only if fingerprint available) (In Progress)
 - Fingerprint Authentication Activity (TBD)

+There are 2 steps in conducting the authentication
+1. Set configuration such as context and type of authentication (dialog/activity/device lock)
+2. Call authentication API and listen for results

-In order to add a fingerprint dialog fragment and recieve results in a callback below is the sample code:
+**Sample Code:** In order to add a fingerprint dialog fragment and recieve results in a callback below is the sample code:
 ```
 val config = FingertipAuthConfig(this, AuthenticationStyle.FINGERPRINT_DIALOG)
 FingertipAuthenticator.INSTANCE.doFingerprintAuthentication(config, object : FingertipAuthenticationResult {